dellow/Web-Framework/README.md

 - Remove the Git wrapper and replace with a fresh Git initialisation.
 - Remove any un-necessary files/directories.
+- Get all Bower dependencies.
-- Get all dependencies, such as Grunt modules and JavaScript (You can not use Grunt until this step is complete).
+- Get all NPM dependencies, such as Grunt modules and JavaScript (You can not use Grunt until this step is complete).
 - Does an initial commit on the new Git initialisation.

 You might want to review the .gitignore file.
 Sensitive files like `sftp-config.json` which holds SSH connection details for Grunt-SSH should be ignored, along with any other files or directories.